hermanwh/master-thesis/README.md

    pip install -r requirements.txt

 #### PyPi package of this project
 A Python package with similar functionality is available at the following URL: [https://pypi.org/project/howiml/](https://pypi.org/project/howiml/).
+The corresponding GitHub repository is available at: [https://github.com/hermanwh/howi-ml](https://github.com/hermanwh/howi-ml)

 To install and use the PyPi package, do the following:
 1. Install Python 3.6 (no need to put in path)